microshare/microshare.github.io/docs/2/technical/quick-start/microshare-technical-structure.md

 ## Microshare®'s API
 ---------------------------------------

 The API, or Application Programming Interface, has Microshare®’s specific protocols and tools to communicate the devices' data.
 Microshare®’s API takes many security precautions to ensure the protection of client data and understanding [Authentication](/docs/2/technical/api/authentication/) will be crucial for learning the interface.
-Learning simple requests will allow you to create and manage your data within Microshare®’s data lake.
+Learning share API will allow you to create and manage your data within Microshare®’s data lake.
 You can get started with the Microshare® API [with the Quick Start page](/docs/2/technical/api/quick-start/).

 ## The Microshare® Platform
 ---------------------------------------